jlynch2195/auto_selfcal_cluster/README.md

     cd measurement_set.ms
     ls

 I've had issues with the table.dat files not making it and that breaks everything.
 If you're missing table.dat, you can try to continue, but know that you may get an error.
-If so, the path of least resistance is to delete the ms on Talapas and re-upload it.
+If so, the path of least resistance is to delete the ms on the cluster and re-upload it.
 If you're also missing table.dat from your local copy, you'll need to re-download the ms from the NRAO archive.

 It's probably not required, but you want the file system to be ~/Desktop/project_code/project_code.source_name.YYYY-MM-DD/project_code.source_name.YYYY-MM-DD.ms, so set that up via